chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/linear_solvers.rst

 * GMRES preconditioned with ILU or AMG.
 * BiCGStab preconditioned with ILU.

 Only coupled methods are used at the moment: a direct method and two iterative algorithms (Krylov subspace methods).
 We are mainly interested in solving problems that are both large and sparse, therefore, the two iterative methods will be explained in this section, along with their preconditioners.
-For more information on the different direct solvers supported by Trilinos see the `deal.II <https://www.dealii.org/>`_ documentation: `TrilinosWrappers::SolverDirect <https://www.dealii.org/current/doxygen/deal.II/classTrilinosWrappers_1_1SolverDirect.html>`_. **This is not by any means a detailed explanation of all the linear solvers; however, it should give you a general idea and it should point you to useful references in case you are more interested in this topic.**
+A direct method should only be used for tests and development of new features as it is not efficient for large problems.
+For more information on the direct solver supported by Trilinos see the `deal.II <https://www.dealii.org/>`_ documentation: `TrilinosWrappers::SolverDirect <https://www.dealii.org/current/doxygen/deal.II/classTrilinosWrappers_1_1SolverDirect.html>`_. **This is not by any means a detailed explanation of all the linear solvers; however, it should give you a general idea and it should point you to useful references in case you are more interested in this topic.**

 General theory on Krylov methods